OCTA Awards

 Announcing the Student Winners for Western Calendar Contest

-Congratulations to the fourteen students, along with their teachers who encouraged their work, whose work appear in the 2023 calendar: “Mountain Men, Indians, and Emigrants – Trade and Trade Goods.”
+Congratulations to these fourteen students, along with their teachers who encouraged their work, whose artwork was selected and appears in the 2024 calendar “Emigrant and Indian – Tools, Utensils, & Equipment.”
 They are:

 Outstanding Educator Award